For Agents¶

 MCP Resources¶

-topos://docs/workflows— canonical review → plan → refactor → re-measure loop (stop condition:IDEAL)topos://docs/lattice— the 8-element Quality Badge latticetopos://docs/metrics— every metric key, pillar, and thresholdtopos://docs/priority— priority profiles (simple / composable / secure)
+topos://docs/agent-contract— compact outcome-first loop contract and done gatestopos://docs/workflows— expanded review → plan → refactor → re-measure guidetopos://docs/lattice— the 8-element Quality Badge latticetopos://docs/metrics— every metric key, pillar, and thresholdtopos://docs/priority— priority profiles (simple / composable / secure)topos://docs/preferences— strict generator rankings and preference walks